Optimizing the in-store experience for the connected customer

 Data.
-Increasingly at the heart of every business, the ability to collect, analyze and derive actionable insights from multiple sources if data in real-time can be the difference between winning a customer or seeing them captured by the competition.
-And one sector where the use of data can be to the difference between success and failure is retail.
+Increasingly at the heart of every business, the ability to collect, analyze and derive actionable insights from multiple sources of data in real-time can be the difference between winning a customer or seeing them captured by the competition.

 Network cameras plus retail analytics equals insight

 Similar to the web data available to online retailers, analytics software integrated into network cameras gives offline retailers insight into how consumers are behaving in the physical retail environment.
 This allows retailers to enhance the physical retail environment and experience in almost real-time to increase customer satisfaction, retention and, of course, rates of sales conversion.